ManuelePasini/slides-markdown/slides/3rd_year_slides.md

 ::::

-## STGraph: A Multistore for Temporal Property Graphs and Time-Series
+## STGraph: A Multistore for Temporal Graphs and Time-Series

 :::: {.columns}
 ::: {.column width="50%"}